shaurya174/Loan-Repayment-Prediction/README.md

 # Loan-Repayment-Prediction
 DECISION TREES AND  RANDOM FOREST
 ---
-This repository focuses on predicting loan default risk using Decision Trees and Random Forest techniques.
+This repository focuses on predicting loan default risk using Decision Trees and Random Forest techniques(along with loan_data.csv).
 It includes a comprehensive Jupyter notebook that covers:

 📊 Data Exploration: Analyzing and cleaning the dataset for effective feature engineering.